-QAA Framework for Higher Education Qualifications (FHEQ) Level 7 attainment.
-The qualification descriptors within the FHEQ set out the generic outcom warded on the basis of nationally established standards of achievement, for both outcomes and nes and attributes expected for the award of individual qualifications.
-The qualification descriptors hat results in the award of higher education qualifications.
-These outcomes represent the integratio of study.
+QAA Framework for Higher Education Qualifications (FHEQ) Level

+Your course is designed in accordance with the FHEQ to ensure your qualification is awarded on the basis of nationally established standards of achievement, for both outcomes and attainment.
+The qualification descriptors within the FHEQ set out the generic outcomes and attributes expected for the award of individual qualifications.
+The qualification descriptors contained in the FHEQ exemplify the outcomes and attributes expected of learning that results in the award of higher education qualifications.
+These outcomes represent the integration of various learning experiences resulting from designated and coherent courses of study.